Alex-Linhares/FARGonautica/README.md

 PROJECTS TO JOIN HERE (desiderata)
 ---

-The ambition is to catalogue the sourcecode and literature
+The ambition is to catalogue and archive the sourcecode and literature involved in building new Fluid Concepts Architectures to new domains.
+Eventually we hope to have a complete set of archived projects (or linked from here when being maintained).

 Numbo
 Copycat